 born-again refers to the indwelling Holy Spirit; His purpose is to convince us

-that we are the children of God by the witness that He lives in our hearts,
+that we are the children of God by the witness that He lives in our heart, and

-spite of their doubts.
-There are entire denominations that reject the doctrine
+it.
+There are entire denominations that reject the anointing, but that

-discover His calling and purpose that He has prepared for them.
+discover His calling that He has prepared for them.
 If we will walk in His works, God will endow us with

 an anointing regardless of what we believe.
 We can flatly deny the teachings